Transparent Language

 While I still am impressed at the sheer number of languages that Transparent Language offers up, I have come away a bit disappointed at what the courses themselves actually involve.

-Indeed the fact that it teaches you to read, write, speak and understand the material through the activities they offer would normally be pretty impressive, it’s just a shame that they don’t actually teach you the structure of the language itself.
+The fact that TL teaches you to read, write, speak and understand the material through the activities they offer would normally be pretty impressive.
+It’s just a shame that they don’t actually teach you the structure of the language itself.